korzonkiee/bloc_remote_logger/README.md

     ```
 9. Restart the app and generate some events, state or errors.
 10. Logs are be uploaded on the next app launch.
 In the future they may be stream in the real-time.
-11. Use [Bloc Remote Logger](https://korzonkiee.github.io/) website to browse through logs.
+11. Use [Bloc Remote Logs Viewer](https://korzonkiee.github.io/) website to browse through logs.